Ernst Melchior

-Ernst Melchior (26 June 1920 – 5 August 1978) was an Austrian former professional footballer who played as a striker.
+Ernst Melchior (26 June 1920 – 5 August 1978) was an Austrian professional footballer who played as a striker.

 Club career

 Melchior was born in Villach.
 He played seven years for Austrian club Austria Wien before moving to France where he played for FC Rouen and FC Nantes.

 International career

 Melchior made his debut for Austria in an April 1946 friendly match against Hungary and was a participant at the 1948 Summer Olympics.
 He earned 36 caps, scoring 16 goals.
 His last international was a November 1953 World Cup qualification match against Portugal.

 International goals

 Austria score listed first, score column indicates score after each Melchior goal.